Slaymish/my-digital-garden/src/site/notes/File stream.md

 // scanf("%d", &a) == fscanf(stdin, "%d", &a)
 ```

-- '%x' interpretes input as hex num
+- '%x' interprets input as hex num
 	- Can also be used to write a num as hex to file

 ***

-## Detecting end of file
+# Detecting End of File

 - End-of-file indicator (EOF) informs the program when there are no more data (no more bytes) to be processed
 - fscanf() returns EOF if end-of-file is rached, or errors were encountered when reading from stream

 Example:

 ```C
 int ret, var;
 ret = fscanf(fp, "%d", &var);